• HERO Sports News (10/4/16)

 Having jumped straight into coaching at her alma mater in 2004 after exhausting her eligibility, Jones took over as the top assistant under her former head coach, Brian McManus, prior to the start of the 2006 campaign.
 She assists with all aspects of the team in addition to on-field coaching, including recruiting, scheduling, budgeting, travel and camps.
 All told, 2017 marks the 18th season in succession of Jones' time at UCSD.

-During Jones' 12 years on McManus' staff, the Tritons have posted an overall record of 174-50-31 (.743) with five California Collegiate Athletic Association (CCAA) titles, nine NCAA Division II Championship appearances, three West Region crowns and two national runner-up placements.
+During Jones' first 13 years on McManus' staff, the Tritons posted an overall record of 193-53-31 (.753) with six California Collegiate Athletic Association (CCAA) titles, 10 NCAA Division II Championship appearances, three West Region crowns and two national runner-up placements.
 She was part of the 2016 National Soccer Coaches Association of America (NSCAA) Division II West Region Staff of the Year under the award's new format.

 The 2015 season saw a welcome end to a first-ever two-year hiatus from the NCAA Championship, the Tritons turning a No. 4 seed for the CCAA Tournament into a ninth banner and subsequent automatic berth.
 UCSD had been picked to finish seventh in the preseason coaches' poll.
 The 2014 squad ran off a 5-0-1 record down the stretch, with four of those matches away from home and allowing just a single goal, to snatch a remarkable return trip to the CCAA Tournament following a lone absence from the event in 2013, out of UCSD's 17 seasons as a league member.
 The Tritons are record 10-time CCAA tourney champions, with Jones a part of all 10 as either a player or coach.